rising round in the east,

 Makes it easier, to look upon and see;

 Not like the sun so blazing bright,

 But softer, for sight of you and me.

 making it easier for us to receive in Communion.
 Still it requires

-trust and belief on our part, and commands deep respect.
+trust and belief on our part, and commands a deep regard and respect.

 Return to Home Page